 You definitely need your own vehicle to properly explore the Great Sand Dunes.
 A 4WD vehicle is preferable, as it’s required to drive on the Medano Pass Primitive Road.

->

-> Unless you’re confident driving through sand and water, it’s best to stick to the paved roads.
+Unless you’re confident driving through sand and water, sticking to the paved roads is best.
 There are a few different areas where you can park, including a large lot near the base of the dunes.
 There are smaller ones near some of the trailheads.

->

-> When to Visit Great Sand Dunes National Park
+When to Visit Great Sand Dunes National Park

 The best time to visit Great Sand Dunes National Park depends on your interests and your tolerance for inclement weather and/or crowds.
 There are lots of factors to consider when planning your trip here.